axseinga/component-signup-form/README.md

 ### Continued development

-In next projects I want to focus more on coding in Javascript and find out if the code can be defactor further or improved in any other way.
+In next projects I want to focus more on coding in Javascript and find out if the code can be refactor further or improved in any other way.
 I want to read more about preventing events and form submitting.

 ### Useful resources